-You can read the latest investment strategy in the fund's KID document or prospectus available here: https://documents.danskeinvest.com/fund/DK0060786994
+You can read more about the funds investment strategy in the funds Key Information Document (KID) or in the prospectus.
+Both are available here:

+https://documents.danskeinvest.com/fund/LU2019293427

-As an integral part of the strategy, the fund partially invests in sustainable investments.
-For these investments, the fund applies an investment strategy aligned to the UN SDGs, meaning that the SDGs are actively used in the screening and investment analyses leading to the investment decision.
-An investment that positively contributes to at least one of the SDGs per the sustainable investment methodologies applied for the fund can be eligible as a sustainable investment.
+The fund invests in sustainable investments in support of its sustainable investment objective by applying an investment strategy aligned to the UN SDGs, meaning that the SDGs are actively used in the screening and investment analyses leading to the investment decision.